Free Settler or Felon

 Follow the Female Convict Ship Trail

-It was reported in the Norfolk Chronicle that on Saturday March 11th 1797 Major Semple and 35 female transports were removed from Newgate, and delivered on board the Lady Shore, lying off Woolwich, bound for New South Wales.
+It was reported in the Norfolk Chronicle that on Saturday March 11th 1797 Major Semple and 35 female transports were removed from Newgate, and delivered on board the ship Lady Shore, lying off Woolwich, bound for New South Wales.

 In mid-April 1797, Mr. Black, the purser of the vessel received government dispatches from the Duke of Portland's office and immediately set off to Portsmouth to join the ship.
 (Hampshire Chronicle 22 April 1797)